-The attorney fees for an adversary proceeding which goes to trial start at about 5,000 to 15,000 dollars.
+The attorney fees for an adversary proceeding that goes to trial start at about 5,000 to 15,000 dollars.
 There is that much work when you file the complaint, discovery, pretrial compliance, and go to trial.
-The cost of doing an undue hardship adversary properly might be a little less than other adversary actions.
+The cost of doing an undue hardship adversary properly can take a little less than other adversary actions.
 But it still is a very large expense and a lot of work.
 Imagine shutting down a law office for one or two weeks to do your hardship case and not working on any other person’s case.
 Think 80- 120 hours at 250 per hour or $20,000 to $30,000.
-If a lawyer charges half price, that is still 10,000 to 15,000 dollars.
+If a lawyer charges at half price, that is still 10,000 to 15,000 dollars.

 Every year about 500 people file for the student loan hardship discharge in America.
 About half of them get a partial or complete discharge.
 That is right they win about 50% of the time often without an attorney.
 Many of them settle their cases and get better terms on their student loans without going to trial.
 Most bankruptcy attorneys refuse even to attempt it.

 Because of the cost, many people attempt to file an adversary themselves and sometimes get the undue hardship without an attorney.
 If your loans are federal, it is difficult to get this discharge.
-There are income based programs which let you repay based on your income for federal loans.
+There are income-based programs that let you repay based on your income for federal loans.
 If your income is zero, your payments are zero in an IBR income-based repayment student loan.
-The private loans are much easier to discharge because there is no program to make the private loans affordable.
-Therefore, private loans for low-income persons are often an undue hardship to the debtor and their dependants.
+Private loans are much easier to discharge because there is no program to make private loans affordable.
+Therefore, private loans for low-income persons are often an undue hardship to the debtor and their dependents.

 If you have government loans, you must exhaust the administrative remedies and discharges first.
-Disability or IBR (income based repayment) programs are examples of the administrative discharges.
-Sometimes IBR is also called IDR (income dependent repayment) If the servicers deal with you fairly, you should get a 0 or close to 0 repayments if your income is poverty line.
-If you work for the government or a not for profit organization like a school you should be able to pay it off in 10 years under that program.
+Disability or IBR (income-based repayment) programs are examples of administrative discharges.
+Sometimes IBR is also called IDR (income dependent repayment) If the servicers deal with you fairly, you should get a 0 or close to 0 repayments if your income is at the poverty line.
+If you work for the government or a not-for-profit organization like a school you should be able to pay it off in 10 years under that program.